cewitte/Bookworm/README.md

 This behavior makes `@Binding` extremely important for whenever you want to create a custom user interface component.
 At their core, UI components are just SwiftUI views like everything else, but `@Binding` is what sets them apart: while they might have their local `@State` properties, they also expose `@Binding` properties that let them interface directly with other views."

+### Accepting multi-line text input with TextEditor([Page Link](https://www.hackingwithswift.com/books/ios-swiftui/accepting-multi-line-text-input-with-texteditor))

+Branch: `texteditor-multiline-input`

+"We’ve used SwiftUI’s `TextField` view several times already, and it’s great for times when the user wants to enter short pieces of text.
+However, for longer pieces of text you might want to switch over to using a `TextEditor` view instead: it also expects to be given a two-way binding to a text string, but it has the additional benefit of allowing multiple lines of text – it’s better for giving users a large amount of space to work with.

+Mostly because it has nothing special in the way of configuration options, using `TextEditor` is actually easier than using `TextField` – you can’t adjust its style or add placeholder text, you just bind it to a string.
+However, you do need to be careful to make sure it doesn’t go outside the safe area, otherwise typing will be tricky; embed it in a `NavigationStack`, a `Form`, or similar."

 ### Acknowledgments

 Original code created by: [Paul Hudson - @twostraws](https://x.com/twostraws) (Thank you!)